How South Jersey towns regulate Airbnb rentals

 The move to hold homeowners more accountable for unruly activity came just five days before a shooting broke out at one such property on New Years Eve.

-A 26-year-old visitor from Hillside was injured at a 12-bedroom home on Vassar Square Avenue that was listed on Airbnb as an “ocean-block mansion.”
-There were almost 100 people in the home for a party that night, Police Chief Doug Biagi said.
+A 26-year-old visitor from Hillside, Union County, was injured at a 12-bedroom home on Vassar Square Avenue that was listed on Airbnb as an “ocean-block mansion.”
+There were almost 100 people in the home for a party that night, police Chief Doug Biagi said.

 Biagi said the property had parking violations and two noise complaints months apart last year, but, like many rentals in the city, had no serious incidents before.